WillHolbrook/advancedFunctionalProgramming/files/ActivityPlans/files/week5.md

 ### Attend the lecture on Monday 5-7pm

-Watch the videos on isomorphisms before the lecture if possible.
+Watch the videos for this week before the lecture if possible.

 ### Attend the lab on Tuesday 4-6pm